 Researchers affiliated with the HAALSI research project have published a new study that found that older women in South Africa have weaker social network connections and are more socially isolated than men and younger women.
-Higher levels of widowhood and fewer connections outside of the family network are thought to explain this age- and gender-based … Continue reading “Study points to unmet need for social support among older women in rural South Africa”
+Higher levels of widowhood and fewer connections outside of the family network are thought to explain this age- and gender-based difference.
+Photo: Jan Truter on Flickr

 The new book on social networks, Someone to Talk To, by faculty member Mario L. Small is out and receiving much attention in the media.
 Congrats, Mario!

-Harvard Pop Center Director Lisa Berkman, PhD, and faculty member Joel Salinas, MD, are among the authors on a paper published in the journal Alzheimer’s & Dementia: Translational Research & Clinical Interventions that reveals that those with more social support were found to have higher serum levels of brain-derived neurotrophic factor (BDNF), which is linked to reduced risk … Continue reading “Possible molecular link to stroke and dementia may be associated with level of social support”
+Harvard Pop Center Director Lisa Berkman, PhD, and faculty member Joel Salinas, MD, are among the authors on a paper published in the journal Alzheimer’s & Dementia: Translational Research & Clinical Interventions that reveals that those with more social support were found to have higher serum levels of brain-derived neurotrophic factor (BDNF), which is linked to reduced risk of dementia and stroke in certain subsets.
+Photo: Patrick on Flickr

 Former Harvard RWJF Health & Society Scholar Andrew Papachristos, PhD comments on the importance of community involvement when it comes to the police’s fair use of social network data to lower gun violence in this New York Times op-ed.